-This exchange represents the more civilized part of the conversation, which ultimately resulted in the actual physical slamming of my back door by a grown man who has lived for nearly a century and has in 100% of all my other interactions with him behaved in a perfectly reasonable, rational manner*.
+This exchange represents the more civilized part of the conversation, which ultimately resulted in the actual physical slamming of my back door by a grown man who has lived for nearly half a century and has in 100% of all my other interactions with him behaved in a perfectly reasonable, rational manner*.
 But this topic clearly made him crazy.
 Or maybe my stance on it.

 When we ask "Should we give people money?" we get these questions and assertions in return: "Why?"
 "No one gave me money."
 "I work hard for my money."
 Or my favorite: "They'll just spend it."

 Me: "I agree there are complications of poverty."